Time Trial Rules and Regulations

 This should be roadworthy.
 Triathlon bars with forearm supports, and equivalents, may be used.
 A solid disc wheel may be used at the rear of your bike, but must not be fitted as the front wheel.
 Spoked and composite spoked (tri-spoked) wheels may be used.
 Use of breakable vessels for food or drinks is prohibited.

-The Club recommend that a working rear light, either flashing or constant, is fitted to the machine in a position clearly visible to following road users and is active whilst the machine is in use.
-Please note this especially important on events run on the A483, north of Welshpool (Welshpool 10) where the Police have asked that riders use lights.
-On nights of poor visibility you may wish to consider using a front light
+The Club recommend that a working front and rear light, either flashing or constant, is fitted to the machine in a position clearly visible to other road users and is active at the start.

 Observance of the Law

 All competitors in or near the vicinity of the event must:

 Observe the Highway Code and the law.